 Forms of teaching and learning Contact hours Independent study time

-Seminar 1 SWS 5 SWS
+Lecture 2 SWS 9 SWS

-ECTS credits 2
+ECTS credits 4

+Graded yes

+Workload 120h

 Language English

-Form of assessment Team Seminar Paper (70%) and Team Presentation (30%)
+Form of assessment Written exam (60 min)

-Restricted admission yes
+Restricted admission no

-Further information Please register directly with the chair: https://www.bwl.uni-mannheim.de/quantitativemarketing/teaching/brandstrategy/#c39004
+Further information -

-Examiner Performing lecturer Prof. Dr. Florian Stahl Prof. Dr. Florian Stahl
+Examiner Performing lecturer Prof. Dr. Florian St

-Offering Fall semester
+Frequency of offering Spring semester

 Duration of module 1 semester

 Range of application M.Sc.
 MMM, M.Sc.
 Bus.
 Edu., M.Sc.
-Econ., M.Sc.
+Eco n., M.Sc.
 Bus.
 Inf., LL.M., MAKUWI

 Preliminary course work -

-Program-specific Competency Goals CG 1, CG 2
+Program-specific Competency Goals CG 1

-Graded yes

-The seminar is a preparation for writing a master thesis in the field of marketing and introduces students to academic work related to current topics in marketing research.
+The seminar is a preparation for writing a master's thesis in the field of marketing and introduces students to academic work related to current topics in marketing research.
 Students independently compile a written paper covering a current research topic and present their research findings in class.

-Participation in the seminar will enable students to work academically and independently explore a research topic in the field of marketing.
+Participation in the seminar will enable students to work academically and to independently explore a research topic in the field of marketing.
 Students will get acquainted with basic literature research techniques and will learn how to organize and structure their research.
 Furthermore, students will learn how to present their research findings.